 Head Development: Intersection of transcriptional and signalling activities

-PhD entry: Hons I classification, lab-based research experience would be preferable.
+PhD entry: Hons I classification, lab-based research experience is preferable.
+Children’s Medical Research

 Want to find out more?